Canada's social economy about to get a boost, but problems remain

 Two publications illustrate the problem: MaRS Centre for Impact Investing's discouraging publication "Barriers to Putting Community Bonds into RRSP Accounts," and Solar-Share's plucky response: "Breaking the Barriers: Holding Community & Green Bonds in Registered Accounts."
 They're worth a read.

 Brian Iler is a Toronto-based lawyer, with Iler Campbell LLP.
 He advises many social enterprises, and has served as a director with many of them, over the years.
-He most recently co-founded Circle Land Trust, which seeks to acquire 623 homes in Toronto from the City to preserve them as affordable social housing, and Hugh's Room Live, a legendary music venue reopened three years ago as a charity.
+He most recently co-founded Circle Land Trust, which seeks to acquire 623 homes in Toronto from the city to preserve them as affordable social housing, and Hugh's Room Live, a legendary music venue reopened three years ago as a charity.

 Pro Bono provides legal information designed to educate and entertain readers.
 But legal information is not the same as legal advice -- the application of law to an individual's specific circumstances.
 While efforts are made to ensure the legal information provided through these columns is useful, we strongly recommend you consult a lawyer for assistance with your particular situation to obtain accurate advice.

-Submit requests for future Pro Bono topics to probono@rabble.ca.
+Submit requests for future Pro Bono topics to [email protected].
 Read past Pro Bono columns here.

 Image: PebblePicJay/ Flickr